Brand development that increases sales velocity, guaranteed.

 GoDaddy’s Transformation

 GoDaddy had long been known for its quirky and, at times, unsettling brand image.
-The company had ridden to popularity accompanied by a cartoon head, leaving many customers uncomfortable.
+The company had risen to popularity, accompanied by a cartoon head, leaving many customers uncomfortable.
 Recognizing the need for change, GoDaddy decided to bid farewell to this quirky past and embrace a more user-centric identity.

 In January 2020, the web domain giant GoDaddy embarked on a brand refresh journey that would redefine its identity and user experience.
 At the heart of this transformation was creating a new logo, ‘ Go.’
 This logo, an interlocking G and O, was a departure from the kooky cartoon head of old.